-LTD shall be introduced to all Permanent Employees effective March 1st, 1991.
+LTD shall be introduced to all Permanent Employees effective March 1, 1991.
 The premiums shall be shared between the City and the employees as follows:

-Effective January 1, 1999-
+Effective January 1, 1999

-90% paid by the City 10% paid by the employees (revised March 1, 1998)
+90% paid by the City

+- 10% paid by the employees

-The plan is to provide a monthly benefit of not less than two-thirds (2/3) of an employee's monthly earnings to a maximum of \$2,000 per month upon eligibility for the Long Term Disability.
+The plan is to provide a monthly benefit of not less than two thirds (2/3) of an employee's monthly earnings to a maximum of three thousand dollars (\$3,000.00) per month upon eligibility for the Long Term Disability.
 The waiting period before eligibility for the LTD benefit shall not be greater than ninety (90) days.

-(Revised March I, 2001)
+(Revised Mardi 1, 2004)